meteor-useraccounts/meteor/packages/accounts-base/API.md

 as `Identity.create` (including `service`) and initiates creation of a new identity with the identity service.

-### `Identity.establishWithLoginMethod(func)`
+### `Identity.establishWithLoginMethod(func, arg1, arg2, ..., [callback])`

-Call `func` but cause it to establish an identity (create or authenticate) whenever it would have created or logged a user into account.
-While `func` is running, any calls to server-side login methods on the default connection that would normally cause the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run) or a login attempt (i.e.
-`Accounts.validateLoginAttempt` callbacks to run), will not create an account or log the user in and will instead establish an identity.
-Use `Identity.fireAttemptCompletion` to get the identity and fire the `Identity.onAttemptCompletion` callbacks.
+Call `func` but cause it to establish an identity (create or authenticate) whenever it would have created or logged a user into an account.
+The `arg*`` arguments are passed to `func`, along with a final argument that is a function that must be called (with parameters `error` and `result`) if the login method initiated by `func` completes in the same javascript virtual machine.
+That function will call `Identity.fireAttemptCompletion` and then call the `callback` function (with the same parameters) if one is provided.
+If the page is reloaded due to an oauth redirect flow, `Identity.fireAttemptCompletion` will be called at the end of that flow.
+Between the time that `func` is called and the time that `Identity.fireAttemptCompletion` is called, all calls to server-side login methods on the default connection that would normally cause the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run) or a login attempt (i.e. `Accounts.validateLoginAttempt` callbacks to run), will not create an account or log the user in and will instead establish an identity.

-### `Identity.fireAttemptCompletion(err, service, method, state)`
+### `Identity.fireAttemptCompletion(err, identity, [invocation])`

-Retrieves the user's most recent identity and passes it to the `Identity.onAttemptCompletion` callbacks along with the other arguments.
+Pass the user's most recent identity to the `Identity.onAttemptCompletion` callbacks.
+If `invocation` is provided, it must be an object with `state`, `serviceName`, and `methodName` properties.
+If `invocation` is not provided, one will be constructed using the values passed to the most recent call to `Identity.authenticate` or `Identity.create`.
+Within the callbacks `this` will refer to the passed or created `invocation` object.

 ## Server-side API